 The MAX provides up to nine security levels to control the management and configuration functions that are accessible to users.
-For detailed information about security profiles, see the MAX Security Supplement.
+For detailed information about security profiles, see the Security Supplement for your MAX.
 For more information on management features, see the Administration Guide for your MAX.